 The M10A1 version of this vehicle had a Ford GAA motor.
-There was no difference other than and minor improvements between an M10 and M10A1.
+There was no difference other than the changes needed to manage the Ford GAA instead of the GM 6046.
 Crews added on armored roofs to their turrets, often all hinged so they could open up to really see what was going on, in the field.
 It was not uncommon for TD units to be used as fixed artillery for several days.⇓

 The M10 Turret went through several changes, the first versions were badly out of balance, and they tried to solve this by mounting the grousers for the tracks on the back of the turret.
 This didn’t work well and wedge shaped counterweights were added.
 This helped, but eventually the final production M10 turrets were widened, and even bigger counterweights were added with a distinct duckbill look to them.
 They came up with a full roof armor kit for the final turret, and a half cover for the early turrets that could be field retrofitted.⇓

 The M10 and M10A1 had all the gear aboard to be used at artillery, and they got used in this role on a regular basis.
 A few TD battalions spent almost as much time as artillery as they did in their TD role.
 This capability was used often in Italy because the 3 inch gun on the M10 didn’t tear up the vital roads as much as the larger guns did.